Wilmington Grammar School for Boys, Common Lane, Wilmington, Dartford, DA2 7DA

 Admissions and Appeals

 Applications for places to start in Year 7 must be made through your Local Education Authority using the Secondary Common Application Form (SCAF).
-Your son’s primary school will have copies of your LEA Admission to Secondary School booklet which provides information on the admission process for transfer from Year 6 to Year 7.
+Your child’s primary school will have copies of your LEA Admission to Secondary School booklet which provides information on the admission process for transfer from Year 6 to Year 7.

 Applications can be made online through your LEA website or using the SCAF.